markg4123/RubricSQA/README.md

 </p>

 <br>
 I used three-point estimate as I found that it is the most effective way to estimate tasks in scrum when doing so alone.
 With three-point estimate, I have three values, 1.
 The most likely value, 2.
 The optimistic value and 3.
-The pessimistic value.To calculate the actual estimate, I add the three values defined above and simply divide by 3.
+The pessimistic value.
+To calculate the actual estimate, I add the three values defined above and simply divide by 3.
 This gives me the most accurate task estimation value.
 <br>

 <br>